microsoft/BotFramework-WebChat/README.md

 ## Migrating from Web Chat v3 to v4

-[View migration docs](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/MIGRATION.md) to learn about migrating from Web Chat v3
+[View migration docs](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/MIGRATION.md) to learn about migrating from Web Chat v3.

 # How to use

-> For previous versions of Web Chat (v3), visit the [Web Chat v3 branch](https://github.com/microsoft/BotFramework-WebChat/tree/v3).
+> For previous versions of Web Chat (v3), visit the [Web Chat v3 branch](https://github.com/microsoft/BotFramework-WebChat/tree/v3) documentation.

 First, create a bot using [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/).
 Once the bot is created, you will need to [obtain the bot's Web Chat secret](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-3.0#step-1) in Azure Portal.
 Then use the secret to [generate a token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0) and pass it to your Web Chat.